 Since 1994 Trotter has created over 40 public works for the government, councils, universities, and developers.
 Many works have been commissioned as high impact tools for the promotion of cultural tourism.
 Trotter has exhibited extensively through Regional Queensland since 1992.
 In 2001 and 2003 he had solo exhibitions in Tokyo and more recently World Expo – Shanghai 2010.

-2021 SWELL ARTWORK – Sonic Bloom, Christopher Trotter
+2021 SWELL ARTWORK – Sea Shore a Sea Saw, Christopher Trotter

 In recognition of the teetering balance between nature and industry, the artist has creatively constructed a ‘seesaw’ using recycled materials to promote sustainability.
 These unmodified industrial objects have been re-imagined into a ‘sea shore’ inspired organic form that celebrates colour and material integrity.